Eyevinn/channel-engine/README.md

 This will create a linear channel by looping the Open Source Cloud demo reel video.
 Channel is available for playback on URL https://eyevinnlab.ce.prod.osaas.io/channels/guide/master.m3u8 in this case.

 ## Migration

+### Upgrading from 4.x to >= 5.0.0

+Version 5.0.0 introduces several significant improvements:

+- **Web Framework Change**: Replaced Restify with Fastify for improved performance
+- **Redis Improvements**: Added connection pooling and pipelining for better performance
+- **Livemix Enhancements**: Support for demuxed content in both TS and CMAF formats
+- **Stability Improvements**: Better handling of alignment in High Availability mode
+- **Manifest Format Options**: Added option to disable legacy master manifest format

+To migrate:
+1. If you've extended the server functionality, you'll need to update your code to use Fastify instead of Restify
+2. Review the new Redis pooling configuration options
+3. Test your application thoroughly, especially if using High Availability mode

 ### Upgrading from 3.4.x to >= 4.0.0